 Datadog vs Pingdom

 Pingdom concentrates on website-first monitoring (synthetics + RUM).
 Datadog includes those capabilities and layers on infrastructure metrics, distributed tracing, logs, network, and security, plus 900+ integrations.
-For teams wanting one platform that correlates outside-in checks with backend and infra telemetry, Datadog offers a broader operational picture—though you should model usage carefully to avoid cost surprises.
+For teams wanting one platform that correlates outside-in checks with backend and infra telemetry, Datadog offers a broader operational picture but at a higher cost.

 3. New Relic